 North Hillsborough School is one of three elementary schools located in suburban Hillsborough, California with about 10,000 inhabitants.
-The school serves a student population of about 264 students who come from higher-income backgrounds.
+The school serves a student population of about 277 students who come from higher-income backgrounds.
 About 59% of the students are White, 27% are Asian, 10% are of two or more races, and four percent are Hispanic.
-In addition, approximately four percent of the students are English Learners, and about nine percent are in a special education program.
+In addition, approximately 2 percent of the students are English Learners, and about 9 percent are in a special education program.

-North Hillsborough houses 13 General Education Classrooms as well as an Innovation Lab, Multi-Purpose Room, Library, Teacher Staff Room, Resource Room, School Psychologist office, Main office/Principal office, Music room, Counseling Office, Behavioral and Occupational Therapy office, Speech and language office, physical education, and an Adaptive PE program.
+North Hillsborough houses 14 General Education Classrooms as well as an Innovation Lab, Multi-Purpose Room, Library, Teacher Staff Room, Resource Room, School Psychologist office, Main office/Principal office, Music room, Counseling Office, Behavioral and Occupational Therapy office, Speech and language office, Physical Education, two Learning Center classrooms and an Adaptive PE program.
+This year, we welcome a TK classroom taught by Elana Romero, a former 1st grade teacher at North.
 In addition, our Hillsborough Recreation Department provides a Preschool/Pre-K program serving students ages 3 through 5, a robust instrumental music program, and several before and after-school enrichment programs (athletic, science, STEM, art, yoga, cooking, debate, and workshop education) to our North site.
 Although North School has won many awards, recently, North School received a California Distinguished School Award in 2023 and the J. Russell Kent Award as well as the Mayor's Applause for the North Constitution in 2022.

 All of the regular classroom teachers are fully certified.
 There are two Learning Center classes.
-In addition, North also has a full-time librarian, music teacher, PE teacher, Innovation lab teacher, Resource Specialist, counselor, and speech therapist.
+In addition, North also has a full-time librarian, music teacher, PE teacher, Innovation lab teacher, Resource

+Specialist, counselor, and speech therapist.
 The school shares an occupational therapist and school psychologist with one of the other elementary schools.
 Additionally, our schools share one full-time behaviorist who supervises several behavior technicians.